 Many wills are fairly routine and simple, and require no specialized knowledge.
 Even if a will goes through probate court, the paperwork required does not require a legal degree.
 However, if there are disputes, complex property issues, significant tax liability, etc., then an executor should seriously consider getting professional help in the form of a lawyer.
 An executor may use a lawyer as a resource to ask legal questions, or the executor may turn the entire probate process over to the lawyer.

 Although most wills are fairly routine and simple, if there are significant tax liability and financial considerations, then employing someone like an accountant or an estate planning attorney may be helpful.
 Keep in mind that executors may hire attorneys and pay them with proceeds from the estate.
-Get started today with a free estate planning attorney match.
+Find a local estate planning attorney near you today.